10 Tips for Creating an Email Popup that Works (and Doesn't Annoy Users)

 While personalization can get deep, you don't have to get too technical to reap the benefits.
 Some ways to get started with personalizing your email popups are creating special email newsletter popups for your:

-• Most trafficked content – try creating unique, relevant popups for each piece of high-traffic content.
+• Most visited content – try creating unique, relevant popups for each piece of high-traffic content.

 • Top referrers – if you get a lot of traffic from another site, consider creating an email newsletter popup that's personalized to visitors from that site.
 Or, you can create special popups for visitors from social networks.